avilleret/fdf-ftms-esp32/README.md

 ## Usage

-1. **Power On**: Connect power to the ESP32-S3
+1. **Power On**: Connect power to the ESP32-S3 via USB-C port
-2. **Connect FDF Console**: Plug in your FDF console via USB OTG cable
+2. **Connect FDF Console**: Plug in your FDF console to the ESP32-S3 via USB OTG cable
-3. **Pair Device**: Look for "FDF Rower" in your fitness app's Bluetooth device list
+3. **Wait for Connection**: ESP32-S3 will automatically detect the FDF console and start receiving data
+4. **Bluetooth Advertising**: Device will advertise as "FDF Rower" and start BLE scanning
+5. **Pair Device**: Open your fitness app (Kinomap, Zwift, etc.) and connect to "FDF Rower"
+6. **Enable Notifications**: The app will automatically enable FTMS notifications
-4. **Start Rowing**: Begin your rowing session - data will be transmitted in real-time
+7. **Start Rowing**: Begin your rowing session - data will be transmitted in real-time via Bluetooth

 ## Supported Applications